dartmouth-cs98/Quantum-Tetris/README.md

 Link to [mockups](https://www.figma.com/file/ry3c6LBXIAP5A63igUO6YE/Quantum-Tetris?node-id=0%3A1).

+## Installation of Game on your computer
+* Go to our web page to find the download links for both Mac and Windows
+* If you are having issues opening the application due to an untrusted publisher, go to https://answers.microsoft.com/en-us/windows/forum/windows_10-security-winpc/unblock-an-untrusted-publisher-in-windows-10/e964eea4-d357-4e56-aacc-94088642c7ac#pagerTop for windows and https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac for Mac users.

 ## Architecture

 The architecture of our project consists of a backend flask server that uses a PostgreSQL database to hold our player info.
 Our frontend is a simple html webpage that uses various graphics libraries to implement changes.
 We use GoDot to run our game in browser.